"Investigate the word flag at beginning." -andlabs

 You may be able to manage your character through a maze, but can you manage the maze around your character?!
 That's Cameltry.

-- Hold the Service Coin button until the "SERVICE SWITCH ERROR" message pops up on the screen.
+- While the game boots up, hold the Service Coin button until the "SERVICE SWITCH ERROR" message pops up on the screen.

 - Then, press 1P Start (x3), Service Coin, 1P Start.
 The error message should be replaced with "ROUND SELECT ON !!"